 Boating Club opening day in the 1950s before the seawall was built.
 Army huts are converted to boatsheds.

-Seaweed is flying on the line.
+Flags are flying on the line.

 Photo courtesy Mary Casey Collection

 More boatsheds were needed.
 The Club bought 12 Army huts with a loan from Mr H D Dodson, and built a few more.
 In 1949 a suitable boat was acquired for pick up and general rescue work.
 It was named the Deryck Barron for the only member who lost his life in Navy service during the war.

 In 1946/47 Plimmerton ran Queen Carnivals as fund-raising ventures for local organisations.
 The Boating Club and three other groups had Queen ‘teams’ and the one which raised the most money was crowned at the Theatre Royal.
 In 1947 the Boating Club Queen, raised £250 ($500) and won the title.

 Club working bee building the retaining wall 1973